jburguete/mpcotool/README.md

   * *p*: p exponent.
 * **taxicab**: Taxicab norm.

-Alternatively, the input file can be also written in XML format as:
+Alternatively, the input file can be also written in JSON format as:

 ```json
 {